Zinbo/software-dev-repository/content/posts/DataStructures/index.md

 ### Chaining
 To solve the big array problem, we can use what's called chaining.
 Here we use a prehash function to convert each key to a number, then we use some algorithm like `k mod m` where `k` is the key and `m` in the length of the array.

-Load factor is the expected size of the linked list.
+- Load factor is the expected size of the linked list.

- There are other algorihms but mod is the easiest.
+- There are other algorithms but mod is the easiest.

  With chaining, if you have two values map to the same key you store the values in a linked list.
 If you want to look up a value you need to get the list by the key and go through the linked list until you find the element.

- WHen we havea table of size `m` and `n` elements, we want `m >= n`. if `n > m` then we want to resize the table.
+ When we have a table of size `m` and `n` elements, we want `m >= n`. if `n > m` then we want to resize the table.
 Table doubling is where we resize the table to be `2m`.
-When we rebuild the table we need to resize the table, then rehash all of the elements using a new hash function (as our hash function was built on the notion of the table being size m).
+When we rebuild the table we need to resize the table, then rehash all of the elements using a new hash function (as our hash function was built on the notion of the table being size `m`).

- If we double the table we only to rebuild on inserting  the log n element.
+ If we double the table we only have to rebuild on inserting  the `log n` element.

- Amortisation: spread out the high cost, so it's cheap on average.
+ **Amortisation**: spread out the high cost, so it's cheap on average.

 ```java
 import java.util.ArrayList;